rebitsite/itl-server/README.md

 # itl-server - A simple translation server for `itl`

+`itl-server` is a DIY translation service, powered by Google Translator through Spreadsheet.
+It is designed to only work with [itl client library](https://github.com/hieunc229/itl).
+It's free and simple to setup.
+For more details, read [Translate the entire app to 103 languages: A DIY tutorial](http://about.saltar.co/blog/translate-entire-app-with-spreadsheet-diy-tutorial)

+An example is available through [`example` branch](https://github.com/hieunc229/itl-server/tree/example)

 ## 1. Installation

 `itl-server` is available as an npm package.
 You can install using `npm` or `yarn`